-Marie Laveau is famous for being New Orleans' voodoo queen, but was she really as evil and mystical as they say?
+Marie Laveau is famous for being New Orleans' voodoo queen, but was she really as evil and mystical as she has been portrayed?

 There’s nowhere in the world quite like New Orleans.
 No other city so visibly encapsulates the mix of the Old World and the New, and no other city so obviously displays its belief in the supernatural.
 And, of course, no other city has its share of stories that would seem impossible anywhere else but The Big Easy.